7 Best Cough Medicines of 2026

 The FDA elephant in the room deserves direct acknowledgment.
 In November 2024, the FDA proposed rulemaking to remove phenylephrine from the OTC monograph after determining the evidence for its nasal decongestant efficacy was insufficient.
 This proposal was not final as of publication, and the phenylephrine is still present in this formulation — but the honest clinical truth is that the DXM plus guaifenesin combination is doing the therapeutic work.
 If phenylephrine is ultimately removed from OTC monographs, a reformulated version of this product with just the two effective ingredients will likely improve the clinical picture.
 In the meantime, the cough suppression and expectorant effects are not in question.

 For most patients managing an acute respiratory illness in 2026, this is the appropriate starting product.
-The 10,000+ verified reviews and consistent 4.7-star rating across multiple flu seasons reflect a broad base of real-world user experience that aligns with its pharmacological profile.
+The thousands of verified reviews and consistent 4.7-star rating across multiple flu seasons reflect a broad base of real-world user experience that aligns with its pharmacological profile.
 It is FSA/HSA eligible, making it reimbursable from pre-tax benefit dollars for eligible account holders.

 Mucinex Fast-Max Severe Congestion & Cough Liquid, 6 fl oz